'The Disastrous Life of Saiki K' Final Anime Reveals New Poster

-Shuichi Aso’s The Disastrous Life of Saiki K came to an end earlier this year, but the series will be returning for one final anime outing, so don’t be gloomy Saiki K fans!
+Shuichi Aso’s The Disastrous Life of Saiki K. officially came to an end earlier this year, but there’s still more great new material coming from the series before it’s gone for good.

-The new anime is said to be a “concluding” project for the series, and has released a new poster for fans to sink their teeth into.
+Saiki K. will be coming back for a “conclusion” anime special, and has just released a new poster for the project teasing its final adventure.

 Videos by ComicBook.com